Mohammad Al Mulla: Training

 Prior to joining the NASA Astronaut Candidate Class training programme, AlMulla underwent extensive in-house training at MBRSC.
 The preparatory phase included swimming, scuba diving, survival exercises and stamina improvement, laying a solid foundation for his subsequent NASA training.
 As part of his preparation for future space missions, AlMulla began training with NASA's 10-member Astronaut Candidate Class of 2021, alongside astronaut Nora AlMatrooshi at the Johnson Space Center in Houston, USA in 2022.
 The training spanned two years and covered five major categories, including spacewalking at the Neutral Buoyancy Lab, robotics, the systems of the International Space Station, piloting the T-38 training jet and Russian language lessons.
 He also engaged in advanced training exercises such as survival training at Alabama's Fort Novosel and lessons on Earth’s geology, vital for understanding geological structures on other planets and deducing their geological history.

-On September 2025 AlMulla participated in the ESA CAVES 2025 course held in the Matese mountains in the Italian Apennines.
+In September 2025, AlMulla participated in the ESA CAVES 2025 course held in the Matese mountains in the Italian Apennines.